top of page

 “I’m talking right now”

 I might instead say “Ooooh ooh oh one sec, I really want to finish telling you this one thing, it’s super important to me.
 I want to make sure you have all the information”.
 But my tone is asking for a little grace to meet my own need to be understood, not trying to correct anyone.
 Notice the total lack of correction, censure, and “you’re wrong and rude for interrupting” attitude.
-Instead, I ask them to meet my need to be heard, a need that most people can relate to!
+(I interrupt people all the time, so to expect a different standard from my students and young clients would be both hypocritical and ableist.
+Neurodivergent people interrrupt each other, and not only is it not rude, it's a neurodivergent social norm!)
+Instead, I ask the other person to meet my need to be heard, a need that most people can relate to!
 I also assume the best of their intentions.
 They’re excited!
 They want to be heard, too!
 And then I take the time to listen, just as I ask of them.

 Comments